nuxt/website-v2/content/en/v3/index.md

     We moved to Vue 3 and re-wrote Nuxt after 4 years of development to make it a strong foundation for the future.

-    ### Smooth upgrade to Nuxt3
+    ### Smooth upgrade to Nuxt 3

-    We've worked to make the upgrade as easy as possible between Nuxt2 and Nuxt3.
+    We've worked to make the upgrade as easy as possible between Nuxt 2 and Nuxt 3.

-    - Legacy plugins and modules working
+    - Legacy plugins and modules will keep working
-    - Nuxt2 config compatible
+    - Nuxt 2 config is compatible
-    - Partial pages options API
+    - Partial pages options API available

-    ### Bringing Nuxt3 experience to your existing Nuxt2 project
+    ### Bringing Nuxt 3 experience to your existing Nuxt 2 project

-    As we've been working on new features for Nuxt3, we've back-ported some of them to Nuxt2.
+    As we've been working on new features for Nuxt 3, we've back-ported some of them to Nuxt 2.

-    - Using Nitro with Nuxt2
+    - Using Nitro server with Nuxt 2
-    - Using Composition API with Nuxt2
+    - Using Composition API (same as Nuxt 3) with Nuxt 2
-    - Using new CLI and Devtools with Nuxt2
+    - Using new CLI and Devtools with Nuxt 2
-    - Progressively upgrade to Nuxt3
+    - Progressively upgrade to Nuxt 3
-    - Compatibility with Nuxt2 module ecosystem
+    - Compatibility with Nuxt 2 module ecosystem
     - Upgrade piece by piece (Nitro, Composition API, Nuxt Kit)
   ::
 ::